danigrim/data-mining-project/README.md

 ## Instructions & Usage
  Clone repository

- Install [chromedriver](https://chromedriver.chromium.org/downloads) and import it into your project folder
+ Unzip installed chromedriver and insert it into your project folder

  Run
  ``` python